 Today, the major and minor encompass the core curriculum recommended by the Association for Computing Machinery.
 The major is designed to provide the student with fundamental concepts and problems in computer science and to prepare her for a career and/or graduate study in computer science and related fields.

-Mills offers a unique 4+1 BA/MA program in interdisciplinary computer science.
+Mills offers a unique Accelerated Degree Program: BA/MA in interdisciplinary computer science.
 Undergraduate students enrolled in the program major in a field different from computer science, while simultaneously working on the degree requirements for an MA in interdisciplinary computer science.
 They receive a BA upon completion of undergraduate degree requirements, which usually takes four years, and they receive an MA upon the completion of the graduate degree requirements, which usually takes an additional year.
 Students may minor in computer science and pursue a BA/MA in interdisciplinary computer science.

 Undergraduates at Mills are encouraged to apply for admission to the program and, if possible, make their intentions known by their junior year.
 At that time, they will be assigned a second advisor, one in computer science.